multi-learn/summit/docs/source/tutorials/example2.rst

 Each classifier will first be learned on the default hyper-parameters (as in `Example 1 <./example1.rst>`_)

 The monoview classifiers that will be used are adaboost and decision_tree, and the multivew classifier is a late fusion majority vote.
+In order to use only a subset of the available classifiers, three lines in the configuration file are useful :

+- ``type:`` in which one has to specify which type of algorithms are needed, here we used  ``type: ["monoview","multiview"]``,
+- ``algos_monoview:`` in which one specifies the names of the monoview algorithms to run, here we used : ``algos_monoview: ["decision_tree", "adaboost", ]``
+- ``algos_multiview:`` is the same but with multiview algorithms, here we used : `` algos_multiview: ["majority_voting_fusion", ]``

+In order for the platofrm to understand the names, the user has to give the name of the python module in which the classifier is implemented in the platform.

 In the config file, the default values for adaboost's hyper-parameters are :